 Where parallel compression works best

 - Drums: the classic use.
-Parallel compression on the drum bus or just the room/overheads makes a kit sound huge while keeping the transient snap.
+Parallel compression on the drum bus or just the room/overheads makes a kit sound huge while keeping the transient snap, and it slots neatly into the workflow in our how to mix drums guide.

 - Vocals: adds density and helps a vocal sit consistently in the mix without over-compressing the lead directly.
 Pairs well with the chain in our how to mix vocals guide.